r3-os/r3/src/r3/src/lib.md

 [`adjust_time`]: crate::kernel::Kernel::adjust_time

-The kernel timing is driven by a **port timer driver**, which is part of a port.
-The kernel and the driver communicate through the traits [`PortTimer`]​ (kernel → driver) and [`PortToKernel`]​ (driver → kernel).

-[`PortTimer`]: crate::kernel::PortTimer
-[`PortToKernel`]: crate::kernel::PortToKernel

 The kernel expects that timer interrupts are handled in a timely manner.
-The resilience against overdue timer interrupts is limited by two factors: (1) [`PortTimer::MAX_TICK_COUNT`]` - `[`PortTimer::MAX_TIMEOUT`], representing the headroom of port-timer timeouts below the timer counter's representable range.
-Violating this will cause the kernel to lose track of time.
-(2) [`TIME_HARD_HEADROOM`], representing how overdue timed events can be before the internal represention of their arrival times wraps around and the timing algorithm starts exhibiting an incorrect behavior. **The application is responsible for ensuring these limitations are not exceeded**, e.g., by avoiding holding CPU Lock for a prolonged period of time.
+The resilience against overdue timer interrupts is kernel-specific, and once it's exceeded, the kernel timing algorithm will start exhibiting an incorrect behavior. **The application is responsible for ensuring these limitations are not exceeded**, e.g., by avoiding holding CPU Lock for a prolonged period of time.

-[`PortTimer::MAX_TICK_COUNT`]: crate::kernel::PortTimer::MAX_TICK_COUNT
-[`PortTimer::MAX_TIMEOUT`]: crate::kernel::PortTimer::MAX_TIMEOUT
-[`TIME_HARD_HEADROOM`]: crate::kernel::TIME_HARD_HEADROOM

 <div class="admonition-follows"></div>